 I identify as a white woman.
 It’s important for me to understand that all of the wisdom and knowledge are not mine.
-I don’t have the answers for everything and I need to invest and be open to bringing in community other people who are from minority and marginalized groups who have the wisdom to contribute to the conversation instead of feeling like that’s where the collaborative aspect comes in.
+I don’t have the answers for everything and I need to invest and be open to bringing in community and other people who are from minority and marginalized groups who have the wisdom to contribute to the conversation.
+That’s where the collaborative aspect comes in.
 It is essentially staying in your lane.
 Knowing where to draw upon wisdom.
 When we have inclusive spaces, then we’re not trying to step into somebody else’s place where we’re not honoring other people’s wisdom.
 When we have inclusive spaces, then we already have that wisdom there to be able to collaborate.
 Being intentional about that is what I’m trying to say.

 You can’t create change if you’re talking to a room of people who look exactly like you.
 Click To Tweet

 That work never ends.
-Understanding that we all have tons of work to do who are the wisdom keepers in this.
-For instance, in the feminine leadership collective that the container that I’m working in, it’s not about how do we bring our gifts, but also the wisdom that we keep that deeply ingrained in each of our ancestral narratives even.
+Understanding that we all have tons of work to do.
+Who are the wisdom keepers in this?
+For instance, in the feminine leadership collective, the container that I’m working in, it’s not about how do we bring our gifts, but also the wisdom that we keep that’s deeply ingrained in each of our ancestral narratives even.
 In our lineages, in our cultural narrative, things that we can change.
-There are things that white people have that don’t have these narratives that others have.
+There are things that white people don’t have that others have.

-Being able to honor and in spaces embracing that instead of seeing it as a lack of.
-Being able to know that there’s a lot that we, as white people a lot of work that we need to do and know that it’s ongoing when we surround ourselves with people who keep us accountable to that, that’s important.
-With some of the women who I’m close with it’s like a sisterhood needs to be all-encompassing.
+Being able to honor and be in spaces embracing that instead of seeing it as a lack of, being able to know that there’s a lot that we, as white folks, need to do and know that it’s ongoing.
+When we surround ourselves with people who keep us accountable to that, that’s important.
+With some of the women who I’m close with, it’s like a sisterhood.
+It needs to be all-encompassing.
 It can’t mean a bunch of white women sitting in a circle.
-We’ve seen a whole lot of that especially in the spiritual community, and a whole space is being co-opted and that creates greater division and exclusion.
+We’ve seen a whole lot of that, especially in the spiritual community.
+A whole space is being co-opted and that creates greater division and exclusion.

-If you were going to sit down with someone who wanted to at the beginning of this journey and they’re trying to figure out, “Where do I go?
+If you were going to sit down with someone who was at the beginning of this journey and they’re trying to figure out, “Where do I go?
 Where do I start?”
-What advice would you give somebody who is like, “Where do I start on this journey to becoming a better feminine collective leader?”
+What advice would you give somebody who asking, “Where do I start on this journey to becoming a better feminine collective leader?”

 One of the most important things I would say is listening to lived experience.
-Deeply listening, oftentimes we want to engage and we think leadership means and I say this to my four-year-old all the time because he’ll say, “I want to be a leader.”
-I’m like, “Leaders lead with, or leaders lead behind often the good leaders.”
+Deeply listening, oftentimes we want to engage.
+I say this to my four-year-old all the time because he’ll say, “I want to be a leader.”
+I’m like, leaders lead with, or leaders lead from behind.
+Often the good leaders lead from behind.
 We don’t need to be in the front.
-We don’t need to be centered oftentimes about this.
+We don’t need to be centered.
 It’s having a deep sense of humility and listening to lived experience around marginalization and understanding those things and seeking wisdom from people who have that lived experience instead of intellectualizing things.
 Our culture has a huge tendency to do that.

 That’s even something in my own personal journey, as well as things that working with women is around like, “How do we heal those things within our bodies?”
-The feminine leadership is about embodiment too.
-The patriarchy has already done, the expert, the intellectualization of everything, the degrees, all of the things that make people feel less than instead of that journey towards wholeness and realizing that if we show up as we are, we can start there.
+The feminine leadership is about embodiment, too.
+The patriarchy has already done the expert-ing, the intellectualization of everything, the degrees.
+All of the things that make people feel less-than instead of that journey towards wholeness and realizing that if we show up as we are, we can start there.

 There’s been all this stuff that’s come out about George Floyd and Amy Cooper and all these other stories of names that I wish I could remember off the top of my head.
 Our ownership in these situations, as white people, is to lift up and listen to marginalized voices, their lived experiences, and then also to turn around and call the shit out in other white people.
 We can sit here and we can preach about it all day long, but it doesn’t do much if we’re not calling it out when we see it and being a voice for change within our own immediate community of other white people.

-It’s interesting because I identify as a disruptor and I for sure have been in the online space.
+It’s interesting because I identify as a disruptor and I have been in the online space.
 I oscillate between these pretty harsh jolts to the audience, “Pay attention!”.
-What I’ve also been feeling into is that from the restorative justice perspective, if there’s a lot of work done in this comes back to the accountability element.
-How do we change the narrative of what’s happening?
-While calling our people in to keep them accountable without it always being punitive, because then there need to be some community accountability mechanisms.
+What I’ve also been feeling into is that from the restorative justice perspective.
+There’s a lot of work to be done, and this comes back to the accountability element…how do we change the narrative of what’s happening?
+While calling our people in to keep them accountable without it always being punitive, because there needs to be some community accountability mechanisms.

 How do we do that within our spheres of influence?
 It might start out as restorative justice.
 It starts at the community level and its microcosms, but it’s effective.
 How do we do that?
 There has to be a balance between this awareness around these issues because there is not enough.
 There is still a lot of people that are living under that film of conditioning and haven’t removed it from their eyes.
 How do we bring people into seeing it?